 Helmets are a motorcyclist’s main line of defense against severe injuries in an accident.
 Motorcycle riders who wear helmets have a lower risk of severe injuries and are more likely to survive their accidents than motorcyclists who do not use them.
 For example, after Florida eliminated its helmet law for motorcyclists aged 21 and older, the motorcycle accident fatality rate increased by over 45%.

 Illinois does not require adult motorcyclists to wear a helmet.
 While it is your right to choose when or when not to wear a helmet, it is important to remember that Illinois is a fault state when it comes to vehicle accidents.
 This means that the person responsible for an accident must pay for the damages of the victims.

 In many motorcycle accident cases, the court or insurance company will investigate whether or not you were wearing a helmet at the time of the accident.
-Although Illinois does not have a mandated motorcycle helmet law, the insurance company may use this information as justification to deny your claim.
-If you are filing a lawsuit, the court may assign some of the liability to you and use Illinois’s comparative fault laws to either decrease or deny your award.
+Although Illinois does not have a mandated motorcycle helmet law, the insurance companies may use this information as justification to deny your claim.
+If you or a loved one are filing a lawsuit, the court may assign some of the liability to you and use Illinois’s comparative fault laws to either decrease or deny your award.

 Motorcyclists face unfair scrutiny and bias when filing an insurance claim against a negligent driver.
 Insurance adjusters may believe you are automatically at fault for the accident due to negative assumptions about motorcyclists’ driving behaviors.